alaireselene/alaireselene/README.md

 - 👨‍💻 All of my projects are available at **this Github page, as you can see**.

 - 💬 Ask me about **High school's chemistry, if I know then I will answer you**.
+Don't ask me Calculus and Algebra.

 - 📫 How to reach me?
 Mail to **truongsondotcom@gmail.com**.